 The lender uses your home’s appraised value (minus what you still owe on the mortgage) as well as other factors like your credit history, debt, and income to determine your credit limit.

 Once you’re approved for a HELOC, you’ll receive a set of blank checks or a credit card to use for withdrawing funds.
-You can withdraw only the money you need — as you need it — to pay for the pool, fence, installation, etc. This helps minimize the interest that’s accruing at any given time.
-You only need to make the minimum payments each month.
+You can withdraw only the money you need — as you need it — to pay for the excavation, pool, fence, installation, and extras.

 HELOCs usually have variable interest rates, though some lenders will convert HELOCs to a fixed rate for all or part of the balance.
 At some point, usually within 10 years, a HELOC will automatically convert to an installment loan, and you won’t be able to draw money after that.